The Vogues' Greatest Hits

 The Vogues' Greatest Hits is an LP album by The Vogues, released by Reprise Records (RS 6371) in 1970, consisting of the group's charted hits from the Co & Ce and Reprise labels.
 For this collection, arranger Ernie Freeman wrote orchestral parts to overdub the original Co & Ce masters of "You're the One", "Five O'Clock World", and "Magic Town" since all the Reprise songs were orchestrated.

 Three of the twelve tracks make their album debut in this compilation: "Magic Town", "Green Fields", and "See That Girl".

+An album review in Billboard called it a "collector's delight" and "a musical trip down memory lane".